School of Art and Design

 www.finearts.txstate.edu/Art/art.html

-The School of Art and Design at Texas State University is dedicated to advancing the dynamic potential of art and design to positively impact individuals, communities, and the world.
-Our students build meaningful, sustainable futures by engaging in inclusive learning environments where diverse perspectives provide insights that support innovative thinking, conceptual and technical expertise, and career and professional readiness.
-Graduates from the School of Art and Design are flexible, highly skilled, and make significant contributions in and beyond the art and design fields.
-The faculty come from diverse educational, professional, and cultural backgrounds, and are actively engaged in their disciplines as regionally, nationally, and internationally recognized practioners and scholars.
-Exceptional teaching and mentoring within a welcoming, collaborative community positions our students to achieve excellence in their individual, artistic, and career goals.
+The School of Art & Design at Texas State University is dedicated to advancing art and design to positively impact individuals, communities, and the world.
+Our students engage in dynamic learning environments where innovative thinking, conceptual and technical expertise, and career and professional readiness develop and thrive.
+Our faculty come from wide ranging educational, professional, and cultural backgrounds, and are actively engaged in their disciplines as regionally, nationally, and internationally recognized practitioners and scholars.
+Our graduates are highly skilled artists, designers, scholars and teachers who make significant contributions in their fields.

-The School of Art and Design offers six programs leading to the following degrees:
+The School of Art and Design offers programs leading to the following degrees:

 • Bachelor of Fine Arts (B.F.A.) degree with a major in Communication Design;